 And, crucially, it also reminded everyone of the reasons for the project, and the opportunities it would present for the company and for the staff.

-Your MIS supplier – It’s imperative that you keep in contact with your MIS Account Manager and Training Consultant so they know whether or not you are on schedule with the tasks they have set you.
+Your MIS partner – It’s imperative that you keep in contact with your MIS Account Manager and Training Consultant so they know whether or not you are on schedule with the tasks they have set you.

 3. They are good planners